cskr/grasshopper/README.md

 ### Template File Format (GHP - GrassHopper Pages)

 1. Text inside `<% and %>` are evaluated as Javacript code.
-2. Text inside `<%= and %>` are evaluated as Javascript code and its result is included into the output.
+2. Text inside `<%= and %>` are evaluated as Javascript code and its result is included into the output after escaping HTML.
+3. Text inside `<%h and %>` are evaluated as Javascript code and its result is included into the output without any modification.
 ***********

 1. Create a file named `greeting.html` in your application's directory with the following content.
 This would act as your template file.